 Virgin Atlantic A330-900neo rollout & routes

 Virgin Atlantic will be taking delivery of 16 Airbus A330-900neos between 2022 and 2026.
-The first plane is expected to join Virgin Atlantic’s fleet in the coming weeks, and should start flying as of this fall.
-As noted by @IshrionA, the airline has now loaded the A330-900neo into the schedule for the following destinations from London Heathrow:
+The first plane is expected to join Virgin Atlantic’s fleet any day now, and should start flying in the coming weeks.

 My take on Virgin Atlantic’s new A330-900neo cabins

 Color me impressed by Virgin Atlantic’s new A330-900neo cabins.
 The A330 has a narrower fuselage than the A350 and 787, so airlines are somewhat limited in terms of the products they can introduce on these planes.
 With that limitation in mind, I’d say Virgin Atlantic has done a great job here:

 - The A330-900neo will be Virgin Atlantic’s first plane to feature privacy doors in Upper Class; I find these Vantage XL seats to feel a bit narrow on the A330, but this is still a huge improvement over Virgin Atlantic’s old Upper Class

 - The new Retreat Suite concept is unique, and it sounds like Virgin Atlantic plans on charging a pretty reasonable premium to reserve these seats; it’s just too bad that these are center seats and not window seats

 - In economy the A330-900neo is generally a great ride, as the 2-4-2 configuration limits the number of middle seats compared to other aircraft

 Virgin Atlantic has revealed its A330-900neo cabins, including the introduction of an all new Upper Class, as well as the new Retreat Suite, which will offer a better than business class seat.
 You can expect to find the A330-900neo flying to several destinations in the United States before the end of the year.